TritonDataCenter/rfd/rfd/0035/README.md

 ### Span

-Every individual logical action performed can be considered a span.
-In the case of an HTTP request typically this span will have 4 individual components.
-There will be:
+Every individual action performed can be considered a span.
+For example any of:

- * the event where the client sends the request
+ * a client request
- * the event where the server receives the request
- * the event where the server responds to the request
+ * a server handling a single request
- * the event where the client receives the response

-after the last component has completed the span will be finished.
+ * execution of a function

+would be represented by a span.
+Each of these spans has at least a start and an end point but may also have other points logged through the course of execution.

-NOTE: See [Open Questions](#OpenQuestions) section below for discussion on another option here.
+NOTE: See [Open Questions](#OpenQuestions) section below for discussion on another option here which was also used in previous versions of this RFD.

 It is also common for a span to create additional child spans.
-In this HTTP example, the most common case would be the server calling other APIs after receiving the client's request, but before responding to it.
-In that case those new requests are considered separate new spans, but the current span is attached to those through what we call a "parent span id" which is just the identifier of the span that created this new span.
+Given an example of an HTTP request, the most common case would be the server calling other APIs after receiving a client's request, but before responding to it.
+In that case those new requests are considered separate new spans, but the current span (the one handling the client's request itself) is attached to those through what we call "parent span id" which is just the identifier of the span that created this new span.
 By creating parent-child relationship for each span after the initial user request, the trace becomes a tree.

 ### Logs / Events

 As each individual events on a span is written out, it is called a log.
-For the example span above we'd have 4 logs, one for each of its events.
+As mentioned above most spans have at least 2 logs one for the start of the span and one for the end.
 Logging requires at least a name for the event.

 ### Tags

-What Dapper calls "Annotations", OpenTracing.io calls Tags and we'll use that terminology here.
+What Dapper calls "Annotations", OpenTracing.io calls Tags, and we'll use that terminology here.
 This is basically just a set of key/value pairs that are attached to a span in order to add additional data about the span.
 This data can be added at any point in a span which means it's easy to add tags at the point